TORONTO, Feb. 1, 2012 /CNW/ - After a disaster or burglary would you be

 consumers may not even think about what their policies cover," says

-renovations, upgraded your furniture or acquired other new or expensive
+renovations, upgraded your furniture or acquired new and expensive

-items, it's important to review your home insurance policy."
+electronics or art, it's important to review your home insurance

 Homeowners should insure their house according to what it would cost to